newrelic-experimental/pixie-lab-materials/readme.md

 ![Setup 1](/img/setup_01.png)
 2. Use or create Virtual Switch (External)
 ![Setup 2](/img/setup_02.png)
+3. Download and install/add to `PATH`:
+    - `kubectl.exe`
+    - `minikube.exe` (rename the filename from `minikube-windows-amd64.exe`)
+    - `helm.exe`
-3. Use the scripts in this repository for PowerShell
+4. Use the scripts in this repository for PowerShell
     - `main\setup.ps1`
     - `scenario-1\setup.ps1`
     - `scenario-2\setup.ps1`
-4. Minor update to Pixie install script:
+5. Minor update to Pixie install script:
    - Replace `&&` with `;` to execute additional statements
    - Replace `\` with `` ` `` to continue statement on new line